 With the Essure method, small flexible implants are placed through the body’s natural pathways (vagina, cervix, and uterus) into the Fallopian tubes.
 During the three months following the procedure, your body and the implants form a barrier that prevents sperm from reaching the ovaries.
 During this period of time, another form of birth control must be used.
 Three months after the Essure procedure, Dr. Garofalo will perform a test to confirm that the tubes are fully blocked.

-Most women are candidates for the Essure method, but sometimes implants cannot be placed due to issues such as prior tubal blockage, fibroids distorting the uterine cavity, or uterine septum.
+Most women are candidates for the Essure permanent birth control method, but sometimes implants cannot be placed due to issues such as prior tubal blockage, fibroids distorting the uterine cavity, or uterine septum.

 This procedure is not reversible.